RafaelGSS/blog/priv/posts/permission-model-in-nodejs.md

 Additionally, the `--experimental-permission` feature provides an API that allows developers to deny or check permissions at runtime, providing more flexibility and control over their applications.

-// TODO: menion the initial research by James and Anna
-// TODO: mention the Permission Model issue and Prior
-// TODO: shoutout to Security Working Group
+> Before start, I would like to give a big shoutout to the [Node.js Security WG][], to [Nearform][] and [OpenJS Foundation][] that made this feature real.

 ## Constraints

-Before we dive into the specifics of the Node.js Permission Model, it's important to note that there are certain constraints to be aware of.
+Before we dive into the specifics of the [Node.js Permission Model][], it's important to note that there are certain constraints to be aware of.
 First and foremost, this permission model is not bulletproof.
-We assume that the user trusts the running code and that no break-changes are ideal.
+We assume that the user trusts the running code.
+Just because you are using the permission model, it doesn't mean you can run non-trusted code.
+The [Node.js Security WG][] built and amazing material about [Node.js Security best practices][], therefore, if you are interested on this topic consider reading it.

 Despite these constraints, the `--experimental-permission` feature is highly beneficial for developers who prioritize security and reliability.
 It adds a low/no overhead when disabled and low overhead when enabled,